House fails to override Trump veto of his border emergency

 This month, the GOP-led Senate rebuked Trump with a 59-41 vote blocking his declaration after the failure of a Republican effort to reach a compromise with the White House.
 Republicans were hoping to avoid a confrontation with him for fear of alienating pro-Trump voters.

-With the House override vote failing, the Senate won't attempt its own override and the veto will stand.
+With the House override failing, the Senate won't attempt its own override and the veto will stand.